CSI-Rho Eta Student Chapter

 About CSI-Rho Eta

 Rho Eta is the Student Chapter of Chi Sigma Iota (CSI) International Counseling Honor Society.
-Our chapter has active members including current students, alumni, and faculty.
+Our chapter has active members including current residential and online students, alumni, and faculty.
 We focus on promoting excellence in the profession of counseling and hope to get members more involved in professional development, community engagement, wellness, and human dignity.

 Twice each semester (Fall and Spring), the CSI-Rho Eta Chapter holds Coffee Talks that feature an expert in the counseling field.
 Coffee Talks provide students with an opportunity to get to know their peers, grow professionally and spiritually, and get to know faculty and counseling professionals outside of the classroom setting.
 Light refreshments are provided, along with a time of Q & A, allowing students to network and interact with each counseling professional that visits the chapter meetings.
 For more information on these meetings, or to find out how you can get involved, contact: our CSI website.